Cantido/opal/README.md

 Opal is an event database optimized for event sourcing.

-The event sourcing technique gives several requirements a system's event store that allow for optimizations over traditional databases:
+The event sourcing technique gives several requirements to a system's event store that allow for optimizations over traditional databases:

 - Events are strictly ordered in the sequence that they came in
 - Events are frequently referenced by their sequence number, or by ranges of sequence numbers